mbayle/Snowcrash/level09/Ressources/writeup.md

 level09@SnowCrash:~$ ./level09 aaaaa
 abcde
 ```
-As we can see the program takes an argument read from stdin and prints the result of a transformation.
+As we can see, the program takes an argument read from stdin and prints the result of a transformation.
 With the last example we can easily deduce that the program takes our argument character by character and adds its index to it:

 `
 a + 0 = a | a + 1 = b | a + 2 = c | etc ....